seanzhangkx8/ConvoKit/Data_format.md

 The mandatory fields for each comment-json are: "id", "reply-to", "root", "text", "user".
 Other fields can be added optionally depending on a particular data and intended use (e.g., "timestamp","user-info").

-Here is a description of the format of a json object for a comment in the sample above (optional fields are shown in squared brackets)
+Here is a description of the format of a json object for a comment in the sample above (optional fields are shown in squared brackets):